The difference between the $100 logos, $1.000 logos and $10.000 logos

 With a mid-budget logo, you get:

-- Multiple logo variations (color, black, inverse, vertical, horizontal, icon etc.)
+- Multiple logo variations (color, black, inverse, stacked, horizontal, icon, etc.)

 With a high-budget logo, you get:

-I hope that this post has clarified why the logo prices vary so much.
+I hope this post has clarified why the logo prices vary so much.
 It’s not that designers are trying to cheat you, it’s that logos are not trivial.
-I see them as the most challenging type of design project there is.
-Not every designer can do logos well.

 There’s no template or “best practice” that guarantees a logo everyone will love.
 So much can go wrong when an inexperienced designer takes on a logo project (for example, ending up with an unintentionally vulgar logo).
 The company’s reputation is at stake, because logo is a business tool that wears many hats.

-If a logo design project turns out unsuccessful, re-branding will invite even more costs.
-You’ll need to re-design and print all the promo materials over again, like websites, apps, brochures, signage, vehicle graphics, business cards for all employees...
-The costs just add up, which is why companies avoid re-branding if they can help it.
+If a logo design project turns out unsuccessful, rebranding will involve even more costs.
+You’ll need to redesign and print all the promo materials over again, like websites, apps, brochures, signage, vehicle graphics, business cards for all employees… The costs just add up, which is why companies avoid rebranding if they can help it.